 Another useful application is running workflows for dumping out partial aggregates/counters over log files (counting browser stats for example) is another popular use case where incremental workflows — combined with our data export technology to import hive queries into relational databases — makes the whole process simpler.

 By getting rid of all the dependencies, it is much easier to schedule and manage an incremental workflow compared to its corresponding workflow with dependencies.
 In the figure below, we show a comparison between the oozie config files generated for an incremental workflow and its corresponding workflow with dependencies

 Data Analysis today is a lot harder than it should be, and Qubole has done a lot of work to simplify this process.
-Today we presented our exclusive ‘Incremental Hive’ technology which keeps tracks of users’ data to ensure that only new data is run on every instance.
-It immensely simplifies the process of writing workflows, managing them and reducing chances of errors in the process.
+Today we presented our exclusive ‘Incremental Hive’ technology which keeps track of users’ data to ensure that only new data is run on every instance.
+It immensely simplifies the process of writing workflows, managing them, and reducing the chances of errors in the process.